Cesky Terrier Temperament: What's Good About 'Em, What's Bad About 'Em

 But indoors he is calm and laid-back, with a sweet disposition toward his family and other pets.

-Given moderate exercise and lots of personal attention (he doesn't like being left alone for long periods), he adapts to virtually any household -- city or country, apartment or estate.
+Given moderate exercise in a safely enclosed yard or dog parkand given lots of personal attention (he doesn't like being left alone for long periods), the Cesky Terrier can fit into a small city home as readily as a sprawling country estate.

 With strangers, Cesky Terriers are usually reserved but polite, though early socialization is a must to develop this attitude.

-With other dogs and cats, he is more sociable and less aggressive than most terriers.
-Rodents, however, will be chased with enthusiasm and determination.
+With other dogs and cats, he is more sociable than most terriers.
+Squirrels and other rodents, however, will be chased with determination.

-Though he has his stubborn, independent streak, he responds well to obedience training that includes praise and food.
+Though he has his stubborn, independent streak, he responds pretty well to training that includes lots of praise and a few treats.

-Just go easy on the food so that he doesn't pack on the weight.
+Just go easy on the treats so that he doesn't pack on weight.
 This may be easier said than done, as he tends to be a food thief whose long reach, when standing on his hind legs, can result in the birthday cake vanishing off the kitchen countertop.

-And unfortunately, it isn't only food that Cesky Terriers like to eat -- they are noted for swallowing inedible objects, which may lead to some frantic evenings in the veterinary emergency room.
+And unfortunately, it isn't only food that Cesky Terriers like to eat.
+They are noted for swallowing inedible objects, which may lead to a frantic night in the veterinary emergency room.

 If you want a dog who...

-- Has a silky, wavy coat that doesn't shed much
+- Has a silky, wavy coat that doesn't shed too much

 - Needs only moderate exercise